MIxS-MInAS/MIxS-MInAS.github.io/docs/drafts/ancient-extension.md

 # Ancient Extension

 <!-- UPDATE VERSION HERE AS WELL AS IN LINKS BELOW!-->
+!!! info "Version"

-The current version is `v0.0.3`.
+    The current version is: `v0.0.3`.

+!!! warning

     This can be considered a pre-alpha version, and has not been reviewed nor approved by the wider palaeogenomics community nor by the Genomics Standards Consortium.

 A simplified current version of the metadata fields to be proposed to be included 'ancient' extension is rendered below.